-To see what types of courses you may find applicable as business electives, you may wish to review the course titles listed for specific business concentrations (pages 20-24 in this catalog).
-Courses that are either required or suggested for concentrations are considered business electives for students in the Bachelor of Science in Business degree with a concentration in General Business.
-For students enrolled in concentrations, courses from other concentrations are considered business electives.
+To see what types of courses you may find applicable as business electives, you may wish to review the course titles listed for specific business concentrations (pages 21-26 in this catalog).
+Courses that are either required or suggested for concentrations are considered business electives for students pursuing a Bachelor of Science in Business with a concentration in General Business.